Benjamin Stone (Law & Order): Career within the show

 Stone became Executive Assistant DA in 1985 after convicting con artist and murderer Philip Swann (Željko Ivanek), who years later enters a civil suit against Stone when the validity of the conviction is called into question.
 Swann is ultimately found guilty, however, and sent back to prison.
 Stone's assistants have been Paul Robinette (Richard Brooks) and Claire Kincaid (Jill Hennessy).

-A strict, unyielding boss, Stone can be very difficult to work with; in the pilot episode, Sergeant Max Greevey (George Dzundza) and Detective Mike Logan (Chris Noth) intimate that Stone "eats ADAs for lunch."
-Nevertheless, Stone is usually rather soft-spoken, and is fond of using harmless words like "sir" to convey his contempt for the people he prosecutes.
+Stone is a demanding boss who rarely forgives error from his subordinates; in the pilot episode, when Robinette tells Sergeant Max Greevey (George Dzundza) and Detective Mike Logan (Chris Noth) that he has worked with Stone for eight months, Greevey quips, "Must be some kind of record."
+Nevertheless, in the season four episode "Discord", when Kincaid makes a mistake that nearly results in a rapist being acquitted, he tells her about an incident in his early career in which he accidentally faxed an internal memo to the defense, and gives her another chance.

 Stone makes his last appearance in the show in the episode "Old Friends," the final episode of season four.
-The episode portrays a racketeering case in which the main witness Ann Madsen (Allison Janney), whose testimony Stone had secured by threatening to send her to prison, is murdered by the Russian Mafia.
+The episode portrays a racketeering case in which the main witness, Ann Madsen (Allison Janney), whose testimony Stone had secured by threatening to send her to prison, is murdered by the Russian Mafia.
 He feels responsible for her death and resigns from the DA's office.
 He is succeeded by Jack McCoy (Sam Waterston) as Executive ADA.